Top 6 Misleading Beef Claims and How to Spot Them

-It is important to keep in mind that health conscious consumers like you and me use labels to evaluate and judge food integrity – while food brands use labels as a primary way to increase profits and sales.
+It’s important to keep in mind that health-conscious consumers like you and me use labels to evaluate and judge food integrity – while food brands use labels as a primary way to increase profits and sales.

-At Seven Sons we believe that the only way we will ever have a food system of integrity is if we first have people of integrity.
-This includes farmers, law-makers, and consumers alike.
+At Seven Sons, we believe that the only way we’ll ever have a food system of integrity is if we first have people of integrity.
+This includes farmers, lawmakers, and consumers alike.

 We encourage you to find a farmer in your region who you can truly trust to raise your beef and other food products with integrity.